Romantic Germany Self-Drive: Heidelberg, Innsbruck, Black Forest & More

 Innsbruck - Munich

-After breakfast we visit the city's main attractions, concluding the tour at the Marienplatz square with its famous clock tower.
+After breakfast, visit the city's main attractions, making sure to visit Marienplatz Square with its famous clock tower.
 Munich, the capital of the state of Bavaria, is famous for its Oktoberfest, which is annually celebrated in September.

 Munich - Nuremberg

-After breakfast, we travel to Nuremberg.
-We visit Nuremberg's historic city centre and learn more about its impressive history and see the well-preserved castle, Gothic churches, romantic houses and peaceful squares.
+After breakfast, travel to Nuremberg.
+Here, you are encouraged to explore Nuremberg's historic city center and learn more about its impressive history and see the well-preserved castle, Gothic churches, romantic houses, and peaceful squares.

 Nuremberg - Rothenburg - Frankfurt

-- Economy-category rental car with unlimited mileage and A/C
+- 9 day economy-category rental car with unlimited mileage and A/C (upgrades available)

 - Travel insurance